 The LockViews macro allows you to easily set the LockUserChanges property of a view which is only accessible via code.
 Setting this property will protect your custom view against accidental changes or the need for you to recreate it when you want to make a one-time change.

-Changing the location of the pst-file for an IMAP account or the ost-file for a Hotmail account is a bit more troublesome than moving a regular pst-file.
+Changing the location of the ost-file of an Exchange, Outlook.com or IMAP account is a bit more troublesome than moving a regular pst-file.
 Especially with a relatively small and expensive SSD drive, its default location might not be preferred.
 Learn how to move it either via a Registry value or by means of a Symbolic Link.

 Recover deleted pst-files via Previous Versions